microsoft/live-share/docs/getting-started.md

 4. **Collaborate!**

    That's it!!
 In a few moments you'll be connected and you can start collaborating.
-You will see the "Share" button (VS) / status bar icons (VS Code) transition to convey a "Share State".
-See [share states](#share-states) for more information on what this looks like.
+You will see the "Share" button (VS) / status bar icons (VS Code) transition to convey a "Session State".
+See [session states](#session-states) for more information on what this looks like.

 ### Manually joining
 You can also manually join from within VS or VS Code (rather than clicking on an invite link) which can be useful in situations where the tool you want to use is already running, you want to use a different tool than you usually do, or if you are having trouble with getting invite links to work for some reason.
 The process is easy: